 As always, thanks for taking the time to read my stuff.

-Stefan Wolpers curates his list of Agile content, from Launching an Agile transformation to distributed Agile leadership to product management trends.
-7 outbound links, 2 minutes to scan.
+Stefan Wolpers curates his weekly list of Agile content, from self-organization to the metrics fetish to whether the Agile Manifesto needs an overhaul.
+7 outbound links, 3 minutes to read.

 Technology, Techniques, and Human Behavior